-MKT 4333 Marketing Internship Through an internship in business the theoretical knowledge, concepts and skills the student learned in classes are applied in an actual business setting under the direction of a work supervisor and the guidance of a university professor.
-Prerequisites: MKT 1013 Marketing Concepts, junior or senior status.
+MKT 4333 Marketing Internship Through an internship in business, the theoretical knowledge, concepts, and skills the student learned in classes are applied in a business setting under the direction of a work supervisor and a university professor's guidance.
+Prerequisites: MKT 1013 Marketing Concepts and junior or senior status.